agoncal/agoncal-training-javaee6-advanced/before/01-Forge/INSTALL.md

 In this module you will generate the CDBookStore application.
 It is a full Java EE 6 application with a JSF user interface and a REST interface.
 Thanks to JBoss Forge, generating the entire application takes only a few seconds.

+# DOJO - Generate the project with JBoss Forge

 ## Generate the project with JBoss Forge

 * Launch JBoss Forge (enter the `$FORGE_HOME/bin/forge` command)